A Survey of Inverse Reinforcement Learning: Challenges, Methods and Progress: Primary Challenges of

-Many \irl{} methods~\cite{Ng2000,Abbeel2004,Ratliff2006,Neu2007,Ziebart2008} represent the reward function, $R_E$, as a weighted combination of {\em feature functions}; the problem then reduces to finding the values of the weights.
+If we represent the reward function, $R_E$, as a weighted combination of feature functions, the problem then reduces to finding the values of the weights.
 Each feature function, $\phi: S \times A \to \mathbb{R}$, is given and is intended to model a facet of the expert's preferences.

 Prior knowledge enters \irl{} via the specification of feature functions in $R_E$ and the transition function in the \mdp{} ascribed to the expert.
-Consequently, the accuracy of \irl{} is sensitive to the selection of feature functions that encompass the various facets of the expert's true reward function.
-Indeed, Neu et al. \cite{Neu2007} prove that \irl{}'s accuracy is closely tied to the scaling of correct features.
+Consequently, the accuracy of \irl{} is sensitive to the selection of feature functions that not only encompass the various facets of the expert's true reward function but also differentiate the facets.
+Indeed, Neu and Szepesv\'{a}ri~\cite{Neu2007} prove that \irl{}'s accuracy is closely tied to the scaling of correct features.
 Furthermore, it is also dependent on how accurately are the dynamics of the expert modeled by the ascribed \mdp{}.
 If the dynamics are not deterministic, due to say some noise in the expert's actuators, the corresponding stochasticity needs to be precisely modeled in the transitions.

-Given the significant role of prior knowledge in \irl{}, the challenge is two-fold: $(i)$ we must ensure its accuracy, but this is often difficult to achieve in practice; $(ii)$ we must reduce the sensitivity of solution method to the accuracy of prior knowledge or replace the knowledge with learned information.
+Given the significant role of prior knowledge in \irl{}, the challenge is two-fold: $(i)$ we must ensure its accuracy, but this is often difficult to achieve in practice; $(ii)$ we must reduce the sensitivity of solution methods to the correctness of prior knowledge or replace the knowledge with learned information.